Realistic shell model for ordinary muon capture of sd-shell nuclei: Results

 This comparison reveals a remarkable agreement between the results obtained with the chiral EFT potential and those from USDB.
 In contrast, in most cases, the partial rates obtained with \vlwk~ are systematically smaller.
 This behavior traces back to the connection between spectroscopic properties and capture rates, indeed, the chiral potential yields an agreement with experiment that is comparable to one that is provided by the USDB interaction, as regards the low-lying excitation spectra and transition strengths.

 In panel (b) of Figs. \ref{fig:rsum_Na_12}-\ref{fig:rsum_S_2}, we present the partial capture rates calculated using the effective decay operators for the chiral and \vlwk~ interactions, and compare them with the available data \cite{Johnson96,Gorringe99}.
-Additionally, for $^{24}$Mg, we report the results of Ref.~\cite{Jokiniemi21}, obtained within the framework of the {\it ab initio} valence-space in-medium similarity renormalization group (VS-IMSRG) approach.
+Additionally, for $^{24}$Mg, we report the results of Ref.~\cite{Jokiniemi21}, obtained within the framework of the {\it ab initio} VS-IMSRG approach.
 It should be pointed out that we refer to VS-IMSRG results which are obtained without the contribution of two-body electroweak currents.

 Overall, the results obtained using the chiral \heff~ provide a better description of the experiment with respect to those scored with the \vlwk, mirroring our observation about the reproduction of the low-energy spectroscopic properties.
+Moreover, we have found that the calculated muon-capture rates exhibit little sensitivity to the values of the momentum transfer.
+Therefore, the differences among the results with different \heffs~ can be mainly ascribed to the many-body wave functions, rather than to differences in eigenvalues.

-Exceptions occur for the capture from the ground state of ${}^{23}$Na to the $1/2^+$ states of $^{23}$Ne, and the transitions of $^{24}$Mg,$^{32}$S to the $2^+$ states of $^{24}$Na,$^{32}$P, respectively.
+A less satisfactory description occurs for the capture from the ground state of ${}^{23}$Na to the $1/2^+$ states of $^{23}$Ne, and the transitions of $^{24}$Mg,$^{32}$S to the $2^+$ states of $^{24}$Na,$^{32}$P, respectively.
 The experimental OMC strengths are underestimated by the calculations with our \heffs~ as well as by the USDB phenomenological interaction, indicating that these discrepancies are not due to choice of the effective Hamiltonian.
 It is worth noting that our results for the OMC of $^{24}$Mg (see panel (b) in Fig. 14) are consistent with those reported in Ref. \cite{Jokiniemi21}, where calculations have been carried out by way of the {\it ab initio} VS-IMSRG approach.
 This agreement between RSM and {\it ab initio} results -- that occurs both for $1,2^+$ states of $^{24}$Na -- testifies that the discrepancy between theory and experiment is not related to missing many-body configurations in our approach, and needs further investigations.